 The Basque region is known for its independent spirit, lush scenery, and amazing cuisine.
 Our travels go from the laid-back seaside town of San Sebastián to the modern architecture of urban Bilbao to the charm of French Bayonne, and introduce you to a corner of Europe that many Americans have yet to experience.

-Portugal combines history-rich Roman, Moorish and Baroque architecture with charming small towns, beautiful seacoast, delicious food and wine and soulful music.
-We'll begin our travels in lively Lisbon, then meander south to the Algarve coast and Évora, and north to the coastal town of Nazaré, Coimbra, the vineyards of the Douro Valley and Porto.
+Portugal combines history-rich Roman, Moorish, and Baroque architecture with charming small towns, beautiful seacoast, delicious food and wine, and soulful music.
+We'll begin our travels in lively Lisbon, then meander south to the Algarve coast and Évora, and north to the coastal town of Nazaré, Coimbra, the vineyards of the Douro Valley, and Porto.

 Our journey begins in Barcelona, gawking at astounding architecture and rambling down the Ramblas.
-Then it's on to Madrid, where we'll fill up on tasty tapas, visit top museums and venture out to the smaller towns surrounding this metropolis.
-We'll finish up in the south with Granada, Sevilla and the whitewashed hill towns of Andalucia.
+Then it's on to Madrid, where we'll fill up on tasty tapas, visit top museums, and venture out to the smaller towns surrounding this metropolis.
+We'll finish up in the south with Granada, Sevilla, and the whitewashed hill towns of Andalucía.

 Planning a trip to Spain?
 Ask questions just like you would during a private travel consultation, but for free.
 An expert will be on hand to help you plan the journey of a lifetime.
 Learn about when and where to go and how long to stay, money-saving tips, transportation options, and more.